WAHABU14/OOP-challenge-/README.md

 # OOP-challenge-
 ## Assignment 1: Design Your Own Class! 🏗️
-To create a class representing anything you like (a Smartphone, Book, or even a Superhero!).
+To create a class representing vehicle .
-Add attributes and methods to bring the class to life!
+To add attributes and methods to bring the class to life!
-Use constructors to initialize each object with unique values.
+Using constructors to initialize each object with unique values.
-Add an inheritance layer to explore polymorphism or encapsulation.
+Adding an inheritance layer to explore polymorphism or encapsulation.

 ## Activity 2: Polymorphism Challenge! 🎭

-Create a program that includes animals or vehicles with the same action (like move()).
-However, make each class define move() differently (for example, Car.move() prints "Driving" 🚗, while Plane.move() prints "Flying" ✈️).
+To create a program that includes animals or vehicles with the same action (like move()).
+However, to make each class define move() differently (for example, Car.move() prints "Driving" 🚗, while Plane.move() prints "Flying" ✈️).